SamuelEarl/data-science-reference-guide/SHORTCUT_TIPS_VSCODE.md

 # Shortcut Tips

 These are shortcuts that you can use with VSCode.
+Most of these notes are taken from "Python Data Science Handbook" and converted to VSCode.

 ## Explore Objects, Modules, and Namespaces with Ctrl+Space